 DAY 15: Maun to Okavango Delta (B / L / D)

 Included Activity: Overnight Delta Excursion

 Here there will be the opportunity to take the included Overnight Excursion into the Delta.
 After rising earlhy the expedition vehicle will be packed and the group will drive north from Maun for a couple of hours to reach the mokoro polers' station.
 The Delta region is studded with many local villages where many families live in a traditional way.
 Some of the villages are very remote and can only be reached by the traditional mode of transport, the Mokoro.
 Mokoros are traditional dug out canoes manoeuvred through the waterways by local guides who “pole” them through the reeds.
 The guides are met at the Mokoro Polers' station and supplies are packed before heading out onto the waterways.
 After a couple of hours along the waterways the group will arrive at the mobile tented camp situated in the heart of the Okavanvo.

 On arrival the local staff will be met who will be the hosts for the visit.
 A brief introduction to the camp will show the dome tents with twin beds and a bush en-suite bathroom - long drop toilet and a bucket shower.
 There will be time to relax in the tent with a cold drink or take a paddle in the Delta in a canoe.
 The activities at the camp include mokoro trails and guided walking.

 DAY 16: Okavango Delta to Maun (B / L / D)

-This morning affords a final opportunity for a game walk before packing up and setting off back to Maun, arrivIng back in the early afternoon to have the chance to complete the picture of the Okavango Delta by taking an optional sunset scenic flight over the Delta (dependent on weather condtions and availability).
+After the mokoro ride and vehicle transfer the group will arrive back in the early afternoon to have the chance to complete the picture of the Okavango Delta by taking an optional sunset scenic flight over the Delta (dependent on weather condtions and availability).